sassoftware/viya4-monitoring-kubernetes/samples/tls/README.md

-# TLS-Enabling SAS Viya Monitoring for Kubernetes
+# Enabling TLS for SAS Viya Monitoring for Kubernetes

-With the 1.2.15 (18JUL23) release, the components of SAS Viya Monitoring for Kubernetes are deployed with TLS *enabled by default*.
-Therefore, there are no additional steps required and this sample is no longer necessary.
+As of release 1.2.15 (18JUL23), the components of SAS Viya Monitoring for Kubernetes are deployed with TLS *enabled by default*.
+Therefore, no additional steps are required and this sample is no longer necessary.

-Refer to the Ingress sample (../ingress/README.md) for information about configuring access to the various monitoring web applications via Kubernetes ingress.
+For information about how to configure access via Kubernetes Ingress to the SAS Viya Monitoring for Kubernetes web applications, see the [Ingress sample](../ingress/README.md).

->***IMPORTANT NOTE: This Sample is Deprecated***
+>***IMPORTANT NOTE: This sample is deprecated.***

 This sample will be removed at some point in the future.